ancientjadestatue/jadenovels/books/unfiltered/unfiltered.md

                     <h3 class="title title--chapter">The Morning Routine</h3>
                     <p class="chapter-excerpt">
-                        Minseo's carefully controlled morning routine is disrupted by the haunting melody of a piano drifting from the apartment upstairs—the same piece she used to play...
+                        Minseo's carefully controlled morning routine is disrupted by the haunting melody of a piano drifting from the apartment upstairs...the same piece she used to play...
                     </p>
                     <div class="chapter-meta">
                         <span class="badge badge--chapter-meta">Published</span>